QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ```
 This will generate a world relatively similar to that of 's default overworld generation.

-On a dedicated server, you navigate to your `server.properties` file and find `level-type`.
-It will have `minecraft\:normal` as the default value.
+On a dedicated server, you navigate to your `server.properties` file and find the `level-type` field.
+By default, the value is `minecraft:normal`.
+Changing this to the ID for your world type (`example_mod:example_mod_preset`) will use that instead.

 ## Making your worldtype accessible